Zambia’s electoral commission has confirmed that last week’s presidential election was won by the opposition candidate Hakainde Hichilema.

 Earlier, Mr Lungu alleged that the elections were not free and fair.

-He said Patriotic Front election officials had been chased from polling stations, leaving votes unprotected.
+He said election officials from his Patriotic Front party had been chased from polling stations, leaving votes unprotected.

 In its final tally, the electoral commission said Mr Hichilema had won 2,810,777 votes to Mr Lungu’s 1,814,201 in Thursday’s election.
 There were seven million registered voters.